juliamauri/RedEye-Engine/README.md

 ### GameObjects/Components with Resources Serialization
 When create a new scene or prefab resource, will be saved on assets as JSON and at library as Binary.
 Before the gameobject seraialization the importer will detect all unique resources from gameobject and mapped and serialized it.
 ### Read Assets Changes
-It detects any changes of assets folder and imports (no recursion).
+It detects any changes of assets folder and imports (non-recursive).
 Use an own base Path struct with directory, file and meta.
 The directory will detect the changes and return a stack of changes to do.
-At start of engine this method will process all assets folder, after it enters at end of every frame with the extra seconds before the frame ends.
+At start of engine this method will process all assets folder; after, it enters at end of every frame with the extra seconds before the frame ends.
 ### Meta files
 All importabe files will generate a .meta file that indicats it's imported and detected by the read assets changes at init, evading to import another time.
 Can contain import settings of any resource.
 ### Materials